-The Front-line houses are where women live when they first enter the SAS EXIT Life-Skills Program.
-It’s a place where they can stabilize their recovery and learn positive lifestyle skills in a warm, loving environment.
-Each house accommodates 3 women as well as a Live-in volunteer.
-The Live-In volunteer aims to model the attitudes and life skills taught in the day ASK Program.
-Each Participant has her own room and will stay until completion of her individual program, which is usually between 6 and 12 months.
+SAS Front-line houses are where women live when they first enter the SAS EXIT Life-Skills Program.
+It’s a place where they can stabilize their recovery and learn positive lifestyle skills in a safe, non-judgmental environment.
+Each house accommodates three women as well as a Live-In Volunteer.
+The Live-In Volunteer models the attitudes and life skills taught in the EXIT Program.
+Each Participant has their own room and stays until completion of their individual program, which is usually between 6 and 12 months.

-There are Transitional Apartments for Participants who are finishing their EXIT Life-Skills Program, or past Participants seeking support who are employed or who are in school.
-They enjoy more independent living in a safe, supported community environment, where a Live-In volunteer who acts as the Apartment Manager is available.
-The Live-In supports tenants in applying skills that are needed when they move (addressing loneliness, landlord/tenant procedures, budgeting and problem-solving, etc.).
+SAS Transitional Apartments are made available to Participants near completion of their EXIT Life-Skills Program, or to program graduates who are employed or completing education.
+The apartments provide more independent living in a safe, supported community environment, where a Live-In Volunteer who acts as the Apartment Manager is available.
+The volunteer supports tenants in applying skills that are required when they transition into community housing.